rohitamar/NearestNeighbor/README.md

 ## Introduction
 Comparing different nearest neighbor algorithms such as locality sensitive hashing and k-d trees
 ## Benchmarks
+Times do not account for any precomputations done before solving queries.
 ### Small (~10,000, D = 100)
 Algorithm | Time |
 --- | --- |